shakeel-faiz/FF/22-Jul-24/02-pck.md

 -   **Textures**: Images applied to models to give them detail.
 -   **Sound Effects**: Audio clips used for in-game sounds.
 -   **Music**: Background scores and other audio tracks.

+## How to open a PCK file

+You can open a PCK file using the **Godot PCK Tool**, which offers a convenient way to access and manage its contents, including game scripts, textures, and other resources.
+It allows you to view and list the files inside the PCK without extraction and provides the capability to insert additional files into the PCK.